Anthony Liveris

-Anthony Liveris (born 2 February 1992) is an Australian businessman and CEO of the biotechnology incubator, Proto Axiom.
+Anthony Liveris (born 2 February 1992) is an Australian businessman and CEO of the investment company, Proto Axiom.
+He is the co-founder of Blackstone-backed data analytics firm, Applecart.

 Anthony is the son of former CEO and chairman of The Dow Chemical Company Andrew Liveris.

 Early life and education

 Liveris studied at the University of Pennsylvania, where he was Vice President of the university's College Republicans chapter.
 During a push to normalise same-sex relations across Ivy-league universities, Liveris said, "A true conservative should endorse empowering Americans to marry whom they love, not limit them."
 He went on to study at St. Antony's College at the University of Oxford.
-He is also a member of Milken Institute - Young Leaders Circle.

 Career

 Applecart

 While studying, Liveris cofounded the data-analytics firm, Applecart.
 Applecart is a platform with $12.5 million in funding and more than $30 million in revenue, that enables advertisers to reach high-value business decision-makers.
 The platform uses publicly available data to map out the closest personal and professional relationships--the influencers--of those decision-makers that advertiser clients, such as KKR and Boeing, then market to with highly targeted messaging.
 Endeavor CEO Ari Emanuel is a board member.

+In January 2026, Applecart announced a $100 million Series C investment from Blackstone at a $700 million valuation.

 Proto Axiom

-Liveris was appointed CEO of Proto Axiom in May of 2022.
+Liveris co-found the business and was appointed CEO of Proto Axiom in May of 2022.

 Proto Axiom is a biotechnology incubator with headquarters in Sydney, Australia.
 The biotechnology firm has announced partnerships with David A. Sinclair, Catalio Capital Management, and Corrs Chambers Westgarth CEO Gavin MacLaren, among others.

 The company raised a Series A of $15 million in 2022.

-Proto Axiom raised its Series B in 2024, valuing the company at $90 million.
+Proto Axiom raised its Series B in 2024, valuing the company at $100 million.